openstack-archive/python-almanachclient/README.rst

 Almanach API Client
 ===================

-This is a client library for Almanach built on the Almanch REST API.
+This is a client library for Almanach built on the Almanach REST API.
 It provides a Python API (The almanachclient module) and a command-line tool (almanach-client).